 We therefore have clear guidelines in regards to our expectations of those with whom we work in partnership, whether in the UK or not.
-We will discuss with all partners our safeguarding expectations to ensure that the partner organisation's and Steps: Mentoring and Coaching safeguarding policies are compatible and that the procedures within each are followed, should any incident or allegation occur.
-It is also our expectation that any organisation using our premises, as part of a letting agreement, will have their own policy that meets our safeguarding standards.
+We will discuss with all partners our safeguarding expectations to ensure that the partner organisation has a safeguarding policy and that it is compatible with the Steps: Mentoring and Coaching safeguarding policy.